Treatment options for spinal stenosis and hand pain

 Spinal stenosis and hand pain can go hand-in-hand, particularly when the narrowing (stenosis) in the spinal opening occurs in the cervical (neck) region of the spine.
 When this happens and a nerve root in the upper spine is compressed, pain and other symptoms tend to be felt in the shoulders, arms and hands.
+Read on to learn about the causes of spinal stenosis and hand pain as well as the next course of action if you believe that you have this debilitating condition.

 What causes the spine to narrow?